 Yea, it’s not hard to see the differences here.

-Ten years on the frame isn’t nearly as good as a lifetime guarantee, but it’s the parts department where we see the biggest difference – 2 years is a lot shorter than 5.
+Ten years on the frame isn’t nearly as good as a lifetime guarantee, but it’s the parts department where we see the biggest difference – 2 years is shorter than 3.

 And a year on labor is standard, so no issues there.